AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Dashboard.jsx.md

           → Total Projects (from API-backed store)
           → Goal progress (static placeholder for now) → Each card can show loading/empty/error states depending on fetch status
-      • **Recent Certificates**:
+      • **Recent Certificates Panel**:
-          → Short list of the most recently loaded certificates (from API-backed store).
+          → Short list of the most 5 recently loaded certificates (from API-backed store).
           → If empty, show an “empty” placeholder.
+          → Each rendered as a card:
+                 • Thumbnail (image / PDF / fallback “No file”)
+                 • Title, Issuer, Date
+                 • Link to file

 Styling:
   - Tailwind custom theme (dark background, light text).